 The gumbo of the night is an ever-changing (but always astoundingly delicious) proposition here at Chef Donald Link's upscale Louisiana eatery in the Central Business District.
 It's always an elegant preparation of a timeless classic, regardless of that night's particular ingredients.

 In the wintertime, warm your bones with a velvety chicken and andouille gumbo.
 During Lent, be ready for hearty seafood varieties featuring plump Louisiana oysters and sweet gulf shrimp.
 A simple New Orleans rule of thumb: if Chef Link has anything to do with a gumbo, order it.

-This small neighborhood restaurant in the Tremé neighborhood serves good old-fashioned Mama's house style Creole fare, and one of the many house specialties is the Creole gumbo.
+This small neighborhood restaurant in the Tremé neighborhood serves old-fashioned Creole fare, and one of the many house specialties is the Creole gumbo.
 It's full of chicken, shrimp, sausage, crab, and is heavy with the flavor of filé and Creole spices.
 The recipe is an old family recipe from the venerable Baquet restaurant family, and it's worth the trip off the beaten path to give it a try.

 Chef Leah Chase has been serving up gumbos—alongside other Creole and soul food favorites—at her world-renowned Tremé restaurant since the 1950s.
 She's one of the only chefs in town, though, who regularly cooks up gumbo z'herbes (from the French gumbo aux herbes, meaning gumbo made with greens).